Jacques-ds/mSDA/README.md

 This simple problem, however, is mainly a proof of concept--further work could explore more heavy-duty applications of mSDA (in particular, ones involving domain adaptation, which is what mSDA is intended for).

 ### Python version
-Tested and adjusted for Python 3.6 (originally written for Python 2.x)
+It was tested and adjusted for Python 3.6 (code was originally written for Python 2.x).

 ## Authors
-This not the original repository!
+This is not the original repository!
 Original repository can be found here [markheimann](https://github.com/markheimann/mSDA)

 I just adjusted the scripts for Python 3.6 and for manuall data download since I wasn't able to import them directly.